 Here are the top 5 reasons why I love being sober:

 1. I no longer have to put on a mask or pretend to be what you want me to be.

-I get to be me, in all my imperfection and glory, I show up every day, as myself.
-Nothing more, and nothing less.
+I get to be me, in all my imperfection and glory.
+I show up every day, as myself.
+Nothing more and nothing less.
 Pre-sobriety, I had expectations about how my life should or would turn out.
 None of those expectations came true, no matter how hard I tried to make them come true.
-I believe that your life is your life and it will end up exactly as it was meant to.
+I believe that your life is your life, and it will end up exactly as it was meant to.
 When you show up as your authentic self, with the mask removed, you lose expectations about what should or shouldn’t be and you come to understand that the true gift is being able to be present in the now and show up just as you are.

-2. I found my tribe.
+2. I found my people.

 3. I live for something greater than myself.